kurkutesa/Machine-Learning-Climate-Parameterization/main/README.md

-# Work to do next
+# Work to do next - Stage 1

-- Summarize what stage-0 did.
+- Drop u_p, v_p
+- Add more input variables - T_sfc, rh_sfc, shartwave downwelling irradiance, LH, SH

 - Combine RF-NN in stage-1 (and use seed 42 for sklearn shuffle for reproducibility).
 - Automate .py <-> .ipynb conversion.
 - Save weights of NNs.